Kim Possible (character): Design, personality and abilities

-Kim's main goal in the series is simply to help those in need regardless of money or rewards, which Schooley and McCorkle deliberately instilled in the character's personality.
+Kim's main aspiration is to simply to help others regardless of money or rewards, which Schooley and McCorkle deliberately instilled in the character.
 One of her trademark gags involves her thanking people for providing her with transportation, to which they respond "No, thank you, for saving us".
 Although primarily writers, Schooley and McCorkle remained thoroughly involved in determining the overall appearance of the series, as well as the design of its characters.
 However, they accredit the majority of the series' aesthetics to season one director Chris Baily and artistic director Alan Bodner.
 Cartoonist Stephen Silver served as a character animator on the show.
+Romano recalled that Kim often wore different outfits, which she opined "made Kim feel like a real teenage girl" and was unusual for Disney animation at the time.